 Description: This course is equivalent to a college-level literature course.
-Learn how to understand and evaluate works of fiction, poetry, and drama from various periods and cultures.
-You'll read literary works and write essays to explain and support your analysis of them.
+Learn how to understand, evaluate, and analyze works of fiction, poetry, and drama from various periods and cultures as you develop your critical-reading and writing skills.
+You'll read literary works and write literary argument essays to explain and support your analysis of the works.

-- American Lit or AP Language - Minimum Grade of 80% (or successful completion of College Dual Enrollment Course)
+• American Lit or AP Language Minimum Grade of 80% (S1), or successful completion of College English Dual Enrollment Course.